 What type of projects did you assist on during your engineering stint?

 I worked on a lot of film scores, like all the Lord Of The Rings films, and other ones like Enemy At The Gate and Unfinished Life.
-I also did pop stuff like Nick Cave and the Bad Seeds, Paul McCartney, and Muse.
+I also worked on pop music like Nick Cave and the Bad Seeds, Paul McCartney, and Muse.
 For the Lord Of The Rings film, I remember we had a period where we worked for 80 days with no days off.
 So it was a lifestyle choice, as well as a job.

-And what happened next for you, following that job?
+And what happened next for you, after your engineering jobs?

-Tell me about the Audio Product division that you're responsible for at Abbey Road, and what your day to day job involves.
+Tell me about the Audio Product division that you’re responsible for at Abbey Road, and what your job involves.

 As Head of the department I’m responsible for what some people might consider the mundane duties of planning budgets and release schedules for products, and administrative stuff.
 But I also get to dig through the Abbey Road archives in Hayes to find original schematics for equipment we want to model, which is fun, and I make sure to get them to companies like Waves.
 I also run tests on the equipment we’re modeling, and working with the parties involved to make sure we’re all on the same page.

-In the case of your Native Instruments libraries, I've done some recording for that.
-If I'm not the one recording, I need to find engineers, musicians, book studio time, etc. I also have to look into new business ideas and expand on what we can do with our brand, and I work with our Brand Manager for that.
-So its a varied role, and it's excited.
+I’ve also done some recording for our drum libraries with Native Instruments.
+If I’m not the one recording, I need to find engineers, musicians, book studio time, etc. I also have to look into new business ideas and expand on what we can do with our brand, and I work with our Brand Manager for that.
+So it’s a varied role, and it’s exciting.